About Our Chapter

-At NCL, Inc., the girls are given the title “Ticktockers”, which comes from the earliest history of the organization.
-As Ticktockers, girls in grades 7-12, participate in an NCL, Inc. Experience that includes three pillars: Service, Leadership Development, and Cultural Experience.
-Each pillar is as important as the other so, over the course of her six-year journey, a Ticktocker will have many opportunities for personal growth and development.
+At NCL, girls are given the title “Ticktockers”, which comes from the earliest history of the organization.
+As Ticktockers, girls in grades 7-12, participate in an NCL, Inc. experience that includes three pillars: Service, Leadership Development and Cultural Experience.
+Each pillar is as important as the other so, over the course of her NCL journey, a Ticktocker will have many opportunities for personal growth and development.

-The NCL, Inc. moms are called “Patronesses” and they, too, participate in opportunities to develop through the three pillars both with their daughters and independently.
+At NCL, moms are given a title of “Patronesses” and they, too, participate in opportunities to develop through the three pillars both with their daughters and independently.

 Whether a Ticktocker or Patroness, every member is elected or assigned to a role that contributes to the organization’s mission.
 Training for each role is provided through several programs at the local, regional, and national levels.

-Active Ticktockers meet monthly as a group by grade level while all active Patronesses meet monthly.
-To remain an active member in good standing, all members must commit to meet a minimum number of volunteer hours (called Philanthropy Hours) and hours working to keep our Chapter running smoothly (called League Hours).
+Ticktockers meet monthly as a group by grade level while all Patronesses meet monthly.
+To remain an active member in good standing, all members must commit to meet a minimum number of volunteer hours (called Philanthropy Hours) and league hours to assist our Chapter in running smoothly.